Why is NAD+ important?

 When your body is young it naturally makes and retains high levels of NAD+.
 But as you age the NAD+ in your body drops significantly.
 There are two main reasons why NAD+ declines with age.

 Secondly, NAD+ is used up much faster in old cells because they require more NAD+ to activate cellular repair pathways to fix the damage that has accumulated throughout our lives.
-For example, increased DNA damage in older cells leads to DNA repair.
-These enzymes require NAD+ to do their vital work.
+For example, increased DNA damage in older cells leads to DNA repair enzymes being more active which require NAD to do their vital work.
 Older people also suffer from increased inflammation, which leads to higher levels of the CD38 protein that also uses great quantities of NAD+.